dennisproppe/deeplearning_cookbook/README.md

 This cookbook is structured into lessons.
 They just follow my personal progress.

+### Lesson 0: Simple neural network from scratch

+I am using this to understand the basic concepts.

 ### Lesson 1: Logistic regression on the MNIST Dataset with a very simple Theano implementation

 This is just to get to now Theano a bit.